cmput402/cmput402.github.io/content/group/testing.md

 # Grading Summary

-In total, this project is worth 145 points with the following allocation:
+In total, G2 is worth 145 points with the following breakdown:

 - Part 1 (improving test suite): 42 points
 - Part 2 (implementation and verification): 86 points